mmiranda222/.statsuite/README.md

 Powered by [Hugo](https://gohugo.io/) website using GitLab Pages.<br>
-The theme used is adapted from http://themes.gohugo.io/beautifulhugo/.<br>
+The theme used is https://themes.gohugo.io/hugo-theme-techdoc/ and adapted from http://themes.gohugo.io/beautifulhugo/.<br>

 Learn more about GitLab Pages at https://pages.gitlab.io and the official documentation https://docs.gitlab.com/ce/user/project/pages/.